Silicon to product – New trends in consumer electronics Product Design and Consumer Electronics Product Development

 These reference designs or evaluation platforms would have certain eco-systems in place for SoC, power management, memory and other key components.
 The software provided by the silicon vendor would ensure basic functionality of the reference design.
-Based on these reference designs, OEMs would build a form factor prototype catering to their specific product vision.
-The OEM would then invest heavily on both Hardware and Software engineering resources to customize the hardware to fit the form factor of the product they envisioned.
+Based on these reference designs, OEMs would build a form factor prototype catering to their specific consumer electronics product vision.
+The OEM would then invest heavily on both Hardware and Software engineering resources to customize the hardware to fit the form factor of the Consumer Electronics product design they envisioned.
 They would then negotiate with vendors and tweak certain components to bring out the final product to market.

 Today, we have seen a radical change in the process of designing.
 Most fabless semi-conductor companies and ODMs operate in the heavily commoditized consumer electronics market space.
 Except for some big companies like Apple and Samsung, most OEMs are involved in only defining the specifications and functionality of products.

 The new age fabless semiconductor companies that dominate the consumer electronics or lifestyle electronics market today do not just stop at creating a reference design, but are also involved in the Consumer electronics product design which are nearly 80-90% completed.
-Not only do they define the components that go into the product, they also bring together the entire eco-system of component makers required to complete the product.
+Not only do they define the components that go into the product, they also bring together the entire eco-system of component makers required to for a Consumer Electronics product development.
 They negotiate and control the entire BOM of the product.
 Working with ODMs, they provide a product that can move into production at an accelerated time frame thereby removing the need for OEMs to have a large engineering team.
 So what does the OEM do?
 They define the product, differentiate it based on applications, UI, UX, industrial design, software features and spruce up the look and feel of the product as the core of the system is technically taken care of by the silicon vendor/ODM.

-Role of ODMs in this transformation:
+Role of ODMs in Consumer Electronics Product Development

 - The base designs should have the flexibility to scale to different variants of the products while retaining the core functionality without compromising on the key features and still meet accelerated time-to-market schedules and quality.